scicluna/aidm/README.md

 Set up an .env file with the necessary environment variables (outlined in exampleenv.txt).

-To start the development server, run npm run dev in your terminal.
+To start the development server, run npm dev in your terminal.

 Visit localhost:3000 in your browser to view the application.